Xilinx/XilinxTclStore/README.md

 6. Clone the repository

 We recommend working off of only the master branches for simplicity.
 We do support forking of repositories, which require syncing and merging.
 If you are familiar with this methodology you can use it, otherwise stick with working off the master branches of each repo.
 You need to clone the Xilinx master repo to your local area.
-Don't foget to substitute \<USER\> for your real github account name.:
+Don't foget to substitute \<USER\> for your real github account name:

 On Windows